 Women want to change their last names after divorce for various reasons.
 Some women simply prefer their maiden names to their married names, while others like the idea of changing their names to something entirely new.
 If you want a fresh start, changing your name after divorce can be a good first step toward the next phase of life.
-Check out common FAQs and our name change after divorce checklist below.
+Check out common FAQs and our changing name after divorce checklist below.

 Is getting a name change after divorce hard?